roening/cloudwatch-port-test/README.md

 ## Dependencies

 To use this script is necessary to have "AWS CLI" and "netcat" installed in the S.O.
-The "AWS CLI" must be installed.
+The "AWS CLI" must be configured.

 ## How it works?